DFE-Digital/register-early-career-teachers/documentation/service-rules/appropriate-body-users.md

 -   Number of terms completed

--   Induction programme type.
+-   Induction programme type

-* 📊📜 This is the data that's needed to be on the record when giving an ECT an outcome
+* 📊📜 This is the data that's needed by the DQT to be on the record when giving an ECT an outcome

 The relevant date validations would apply here, no future dates or end